 Short-term Care: Rehospitalizations

-In Glen Hill Center, 22.18 Percentage of Residents Rehospitalized
+In Glen Hill Center, 23.14% of Residents Rehospitalized

-This indicates the number of times residents are rehospitalized per thousand days of short-term patient care.
-There is generally a correlation between having fewer hospitalizations and a nursing homes short-term rehabilitation performance.
+This indicates the number of rehospitalizations per thousand days of short-term care.
+There is typically a correlation between staying out of the hospital and the quality of rehabilitation services.

 Short-term Care: ER Visits